opf/openproject/README.md

 If you use **manual** installation, keep in mind that it requires precompiling the assets and updating the DB with new tables.

-In case of a **docker** installation, you can follow the steps described in the [OpenProject](https://www.openproject.org/docs/installation-and-operations/installation/docker/#openproject-plugins) documentation.
+In case of a **docker** installation, you can follow the steps described in the [OpenProject](https://www.openproject.org/docs/installation-and-operations/installation/docker/#openproject-plugins) documentation (more info in [Configuration](https://github.com/btey/openproject-gitlab-integration/edit/master/README.md#configuration) section).

 ## Introduction

-OpenProject module for integration with Gitlab (latest release tested is 14.7.1)
+OpenProject module for integration with Gitlab:
+* Latest Gitlab release tested: **14.10**
+* Latest OpenProject release tested: **12.0.10**

 This plugin is based on the current [plugin to integrate Github with OpenProject](https://www.openproject.org/docs/system-admin-guide/integrations/github-integration/).